SpaceMacGyver/bwsoft-blog/site/content/_index.md

   text: >-
     Among sheep, one is sent ahead to serve as a leader - the bellwether.
 This position is not one of authority or esteem, but of service by example.
-At the front of the flock, the bellwether provides guidance by being the first to tread the path.
+At the front of the herd, the bellwether provides guidance by being the first to tread the path.
 intro:
   heading: How does Bellwether Softworks live up to its name?